Beiträge von Micha

 Further information about Debian Security Advisories, how to apply these updates to your system and frequently asked questions can be found at: https://www.debian.org/security/

-Package : openjdk-17
+Package : libxml2

-CVE ID : CVE-2025-21502
+CVE ID : CVE-2022-49043 CVE-2023-39615 CVE-2023-45322 CVE-2024-25062

-For the stable distribution (bookworm), this problem has been fixed in version 17.0.14+7-1~deb12u1.
+For the stable distribution (bookworm), these problems have been fixed in version 2.9.14+dfsg-1.3~deb12u2.

-Information on source package openjdk-17
+Information on source package libxml2

 Further information about Debian Security Advisories, how to apply these updates to your system and frequently asked questions can be found at: https://www.debian.org/security/